 Jesus lays bare the longing that fills each of us, and he wants to teach us how this longing can be stilled in him.
 He knows the burden of guilt under which our life is groaning, and which oppresses our hearts like a nightmare.
 He knows the longing that fills our innermost being, almost crushing us.
 We can try to divert this longing, but that will not help us.
 It will burst forth again and again and not rest until it flows into the river of life.

 The woman met Jesus, and Jesus showed himself to her as he was.
 He was thirsty and asked for water.
 He did not meet her with haughtiness but instead asked her for something and accepted it from her.
 God wants to rescue us from the pride that hinders us from asking and receiving.
-Whoever cannot ask has not yet crucified his ego.
-When the woman expresses her amazement that he would associate with her, a Samaritan despised by the Jews, he replies: “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.”
+People who cannot ask have not yet crucified their egos.
+When the woman expresses her amazement that he would associate with her, a Samaritan despised by the Jews, he replies: “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water” (John 4:10).

-Jesus walked among men and called: “I have come that you may have life and have it more abundantly.”
-He who believes in him has life, life in abundance, overflowing life.
-“He who will drink the water that I give to him, will not thirst eternally.”
+Jesus walked among human beings and exclaimed: “I have come that you may have life, and have it abundantly” (John 10:10).
+Those who believe in him have life, life in abundance, overflowing life.
+“Those who will drink the water that I give to them will not thirst for eternity” (John 4:14).
 Nothing finite can satisfy our longing.
 Only something springing from eternity is able to fill the unquenchable; nothing mortal is able to fill our impenetrable soul.
 Only when we have found the spring of water welling up to eternal life are we able to bear witness to satisfied longing.
 Not until the peace of God fills our souls like streams of water are we able to speak of longing fulfilled.
 The stream of water is living and will not become stale, will not spoil; on the contrary, it rejuvenates itself again and again.
 Jesus, the eternal wellspring that never runs dry, is the stream of water which is our peace, which fulfills our longing.
 If we have him, we will discover the fulfillment of our longing.